 Split Closing Costs

 In Oregon, Split Closing Costs are when both the buyer and seller negotiate to split the costs of closing on a home purchase.
 This means that instead of one party taking responsibility for all closing costs, they’ll be divided between the two parties based on agreements made at the time of sale.
-It is important to understand what kinds of closing costs fall under this arrangement as these can vary from state to state and even by county.
-Through negotiations, buyers may expect some surprise fees or unanticipated expenses related to their transaction; however, understanding how close one must come financially in order for it still makes sense operationally should always be considered before agreeing upon anything final with regards to splitting up such expenses!
+It is essential to understand what closing costs fall under this arrangement as these can vary from state to state and even by county.

 Are Closing Costs Negotiable in Oregon?